Deployment Guide

 • DATABASE_URL → Your pooled connection string

-• DIRECT_URL → Your direct connection string
+• DIRECT_DATABASE_URL → Your direct connection string

 • BETTER_AUTH_SECRET → Your random secret (if using auth)